Science and technology in Bangladesh: History

-The history of science began after the arrival of the British empire in the country.
+The history of science began after the establishment of the British Empire in the Bengal region.
 The educational reforms during this period gave birth to many distinguished scientists in the region.
-Sir Jagadish Chandra Bose, born in Bikrampur of present-day Munshiganj District of Bangladesh, pioneered the investigation of radio and microwave optics, made very significant contributions to plant science, and laid the foundations of experimental science in the Indian subcontinent.
+Sir Jagadish Chandra Bose pioneered the investigation of radio and microwave optics, made very significant contributions to plant science, and laid the foundations of experimental science in the Indian subcontinent.
 IEEE named him one of the fathers of radio science.
 He was the first person from the Indian subcontinent to receive a US patent, in 1904.
 In 1924–25, while researching at the University of Dhaka, Prof Satyendra Nath Bose well known for his works in quantum mechanics, provided the foundation for Bose–Einstein statistics and the theory of the Bose–Einstein condensate.

-After the Partition of India in 1947, Bangladesh or erstwhile East Bengal (later named as East Pakistan) became a part of the Muslim majority country of Pakistan and several talented Hindu scientists of Bangladeshi origin decided for moving to India because of the growing communal dissonance in the region.
+After the Partition of India in 1947, Bangladesh or erstwhile East Bengal (later named as East Pakistan) became a part of the Muslim majority Dominion of Pakistan and several talented Hindu scientists of Bangladeshi origin decided for moving to the Dominion of India because of the growing communal dissonance in the region.
 The regional branch of Pakistan Council of Scientific and Industrial Research was established in 1955 in Dhaka, which was the first scientific research organisation in East Pakistan.
 It was later renamed as Bangladesh Council of Scientific and Industrial Research.
 The economic and other discriminations towards East Pakistan and extensive investments in militarisation by the central Government of Pakistan led to a slow growth in the positive development of science and technology in this period.
 At the time of independence of Bangladesh, there were six research organisations with twenty institutions operating under their authority.

 After gaining independence in 1971, some more research institutions began to be established.
 Several universities were also established focusing on major disciplines of science and technology.
 In 1983, the National Committee on Science and Technology was created, having the President of Bangladesh as its head, to set up a national policy.

-The Government of Bangladesh passed a university act in 1986 to give special importance in science and technology education.
+The government of Bangladesh passed a university act in 1986 to give special importance in science and technology education.
 Shahjalal University of Science and Technology was established as the first specialised science & technology university of the country.
 After SUST, seven more science and technology universities have been established in Bangladesh.